playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/playable-ads/ironsource-mraid-playable-ads.md

 PlayCanvas supports the ironSource MRAID Playable Ad format and requirements via an [official external tool on GitHub][2].

-Snapchat playable ads uses the [MRAID 2.0 API][mraid-api] standard and requires the assets for the ad to be external from the `index.html` rather than embedded.
+ironSource playable ads uses the [MRAID 2.0 API][mraid-api] standard and requires the assets for the ad to be external from the `index.html` rather than embedded.

 The external assets will need to be uploaded to a server or CDN of your own for ironSource to serve the ad on their network.